 The Department also has state of the art Blood Bank at Justice K. S. Hegde Charitable Hospital.
 This is fully air-conditioned, with the component facility, and there are five blood storage refrigerators with a storage capacity of over 800 units of blood and blood components.
 The blood bank contains equipment like Refrigerated centrifuge, component separator, Platelet Agitator, -85° C ultra-low freezer, -40° C plasma freezer for storing single donor plasma, Blood Bag Refrigerators, Laminar Flow, Cryobath, Microplate Washer/ Reader, Blood collection monitor and Fresenius Kabi – Comtec cell separator, to prepare single donor platelets using Apheresis Technology.
 There is a regular blood donation camp in association with service organizations and an exclusive voluntary blood donor registry by name "Sanjeevini" which contains all the details of the eligible blood donors.

-The Department has research-oriented with many extramural/Nitte university-funded research projects
+The Department has research-oriented with many extramural/Nitte (Deemed to be University)-funded research projects

 |Sl.
 No.||Title||Funding Agency|